 What happens after you submit an objection

-When Council receives your objection, we will send you a letter confirming that your objection has been received.
-When submitting an objection its important to know that:
+When we receive your objection, we will send you a letter confirming that your objection has been received.
+When submitting an objection its important to know the following things.

 Once an application is decided (including any VCAT appeal period), your objections will no longer be made available for viewing by others.